parksoy/Soyoung_Udacity_ND_DeepReinforcementLearning/p1_navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

-### (Optional) Challenge: Learning from Pixels

-After you have successfully completed the project, if you're looking for an additional challenge, you have come to the right place!
-In the project, your agent learned from information such as its velocity, along with ray-based perception of objects around its forward direction.
-A more challenging task would be to learn directly from pixels!

-To solve this harder task, you'll need to download a new Unity environment.
-This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view.  (**Note**: Udacity students should not submit a project with this new environment.)

 You need only select the environment that matches your operating system:
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Linux.zip)
 - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana.app.zip)